I am now coordinated for 224.5 / 222.9

 It is fed all the way with LMR400.
 The SWR is less than my dummy load.

 I can just hear a Pittsburgh repeater on it.
-That's not bad for about 80 miles on an omni-directional antenna.
+That's not bad for over 80 miles on an omni-directional antenna.

 Just below the Ringo is a security camera.

 The old one was too close to the radio building.
 This one is about 28 feet away.

 I have since put a permanent 2-inch pipe in the ground with concrete.

-The photo shows my old Hy-Gain V-4S, 440 MHz antenna ready for tuning.
+The photo on the left shows my old Hy-Gain V-4S, 440 MHz antenna ready for tuning.